-These technological factors go a long way into giving peace to farmer’s minds.
+These technological factors go a long way toward giving peace to farmers’ minds.
 They no longer have to hope and pray for rain, they can make the rain for themselves.
-If we really think about it, we have been doing farming the same way ever since it has started.
-Of course we have taken the advantage of technological advancements along the way, but for the most part, it has remained the same.
+If we really think about it, we have been doing farming the same way ever since it started.
+Of course, we have taken the advantage of technological advancements along the way, but for the most part, it has remained the same.

 The Main Objectives of a Vertical Farm

-Vertical farming can be narrowed down to a few important factors that govern the basic principles of it.
-The most important being the physical layout of the farm itself.
-This layout is why vertical farming is as unique as it is and allows for farmers to save up on lands.
+Vertical farming can be narrowed down to a few important factors that govern its basic principles of it.
+The most important is the physical layout of the farm itself.
+This layout is why vertical farming is as unique as it is and allows farmers to save up on land.

-One thing that all schools of thought agree upon is getting the maximum output in the least amount of space.
+One thing that all schools of thought to agree upon is getting the maximum output in the least amount of space.
 This is why the ‘stacked’ farms are popular.
 A great example of this is the Jackson Hole Vertical Farm in Wyoming, USA.
-This farm takes up as much space a large house but produces over 45,000kgs of food annually.
-Coconut husks are used as the main growing medium in this farm through peat moss is also a good substitute.
+This farm takes up as much space as a large house but produces over 45,000kgs of food annually.
+Coconut husks are used as the main growing medium on this farm peat moss is also a good substitute.

 Then you focus on what medium you want to adopt for your farming process.
-Do you want to go aeroponic, hydroponic or even aquaponic?
-This choice is really dependant on where you live and how you want to manage it.
+Do you want to go aeroponic, hydroponic, or even aquaponic?
+This choice is really dependent on where you live and how you want to manage it.
 Aeroponic farming draws in the most eyes since, well there is no soil!
 Usually, farmers will use peat moss or coconut husks as a medium.

-Lastly, you want to use as little resources as you can when running the farm.
-A water tank on top that collects rainwater, a glass exterior to let in light, nutrients gained from fish waste etc. This environment is essentially a laboratory where every factor is under strict control.
+Lastly, you want to use as few resources as you can when running the farm.
+A water tank on top that collects rainwater, a glass exterior to let in light, nutrients gained from fish waste, etc. This environment is essentially a laboratory where every factor is under strict control.

 What are the Drawbacks?

-Now that you know how the ins and out of vertical farming works, you should also know the drawbacks.
+Now that you know how the ins and out of vertical farming work, you should also know the drawbacks.

 It is expensive.
-If for some reason you cannot use the natural resources in your locale, then you might end up spending up a pretty penny getting them.
+If for some reason you cannot use the natural resources in your locale, then you might end up spending a pretty penny getting them.
 Generally, with farming, the main focus is how everything can be made profitable.
-So a lot of the times the profitability of vertical farms is brought into question since they constantly consume water, electricity and other resources.
+So a lot of the time the profitability of vertical farms is brought into question since they constantly consume water, electricity, and other resources.

-There are just too much of a few resources required.
+There are just too much of resources required.
 Water for example.
 If you are going for a hydroponic approach, then you are going to need a lot of water to make it work.
-Whereas om conventional means, you only ever need water a couple of times in the process.
+Whereas by conventional means, you only ever need water a couple of times in the process.
 If you are using artificial lights well you are going to need a lot of energy.